glutengo/rendering-strategies/backend/res/posts/motivation/motivation.md

 ## Web Frameworks

 Job descriptions for frontend web developer jobs barely hold great surprises these days and this has been the case for the last few years.
-They very often match in the requirements regarding their applicants' skills in frameworks or pupular libraries for building web applications.
+They very often match in the requirements regarding their applicants' skills in frameworks or popular libraries for building web applications.
 When searching for the term *frontend developer* on job platforms [linkedin.com](https://linkedin.com) and [monster.com](https://monster.com), six out of the ten first listings contained references to [Angular](https://angular.io/), [React](https://reactjs.org/) or both.<sup>[[1](#ref-1)]</sup><sup>[[2](#ref-2)]</sup>

 Angular and React are both developed by companies which are considered to be leaders in the digital sector.
 Their creators [Facebook](https://facebook.com) and [Google](https://google.com) (represented by parent company Alphabet) both make the top ten of [forbes.com's Top 100 Digital Companies List](https://www.forbes.com/top-digital-companies/list/).
-Considering that these companies created these tools and continue to use them<sup>[[3]](#ref-3)[[4]](#ref-4)</sup>, their quality is considered to be industry proven and many other organisations and developers decided to utilise them as well.
+Taking into account that these companies created these tools and continue to use them<sup>[[3]](#ref-3)[[4]](#ref-4)</sup>, their quality is considered to be industry proven and many other organisations and developers decided to utilise them as well.

 This has led to a high popularity of these libraries and frameworks among developers worldwide.
-React is #4 (143 250 Stars) on the list of the highest ranked code repositories on [github](https://github.com), Angular currently ranks on #41 (57 164 Stars) but might have also been among the top 10, had they not chosen to open a new repository in opposition to continuing their work on the repository of predecessor AngularJS (#35, 59 644 Stars).
+React is #4 (143 250 Stars) on the list of the highest ranked code repositories on [github](https://github.com), Angular currently ranks on #41 (57 164 Stars), but might have also been among the top 10, had they not chosen to open a new repository in opposition to continuing their work on the repository of predecessor AngularJS (#35, 59 644 Stars).
 Another Web Frontend Framwork with a high position on the list is [Vue.js](https://vuejs.org) (#3, 156 499 Stars).<sup>[[5](#ref-5)]</sup>
-In contrast to React and Facebook, Vue.js was started as a private project by a (now former) Google employee<sup>[[6](#ref-6)]</sup>.
+In contrast to React and Facebook, Vue.js was started as a private project by a (now former) Google employee.<sup>[[6](#ref-6)]</sup>
 [stackoverflow.com](https://stackoverflow.com)'s 2019 developer survey shows that React, Vue.js and Angular are the mosted wanted web frameworks.<sup>[[7](#ref-7)]</sup>

 ## Single Page Applications

 While all of the introduced frameworks offer support for a number of different use cases, the default setup seems to be tailored for building so-called *single page applications*.
-The React docs list [create-react-app](https://github.com/facebook/create-react-app), a tool for building single page applications with react, as the first of four recommended toolchains.<sup>[[8]](#ref-8)</sup>
+The React docs list [create-react-app](https://github.com/facebook/create-react-app), a tool for building single page applications with React, as the first of four recommended toolchains.<sup>[[8]](#ref-8)</sup>
-The Vue.js installation guide introduces its CLI as a tool for "quickly scaffolding ambitious Single Page Applications" <sup>[[9]](#ref-9)</sup> and Angular docs state that "Angular is an app-design framework and development platform for creating efficient and sophisticated single-page apps" <sup>[[10]](#ref-10)</sup>.
+The Vue.js installation guide introduces its command line interface (CLI) as a tool for "quickly scaffolding ambitious Single Page Applications".<sup>[[9]](#ref-9)</sup>
+The Angular docs state that "Angular is an app-design framework and development platform for creating efficient and sophisticated single-page apps" <sup>[[10]](#ref-10)</sup>.

 > "A *single page application* is exactily what its name implies: a JavaScript-driven web application that requires only a single page load" <sup>[[11]](#ref-11)</sup>